Licensed professionals can receive the latest Listerine clinical information and patient resources.

 Following GCP guidelines provides assurance that data and reported results are credible and accurate.
 It also ensures that the rights, integrity, and confidentiality of trial subjects are respected and protected, and that their safety and well-being are protected as well.

-All groups were required to brush with flouride dentrifice prior to using their assigned regimen.
-Once daily, for 5 days, all subjects in all four groups performed their first daily use of the assigned regimen on the site under direct hygienist and dental expert supervision.
+All groups were required to brush with fluoride dentrifice prior to using their assigned regimen.
+Once daily, for 5 days per week, all subjects in all four groups performed their first daily use of the assigned regimen on the site under direct hygienist and dental expert supervision.

 As a company, Johnson & Johnson believes that quality products should always come with the most accurate and credible clinical proof.
 New findings like the ones revealed in this study can lead to collaborations with the dental community that drive reinformed comprehensive hygiene practices.

-Study protocols are designed to secure the quality in every stage of the product research and reporting process.
-Quality and responsibility are within J&J’s core tenets.
+Study protocols are designed to secure quality in every stage of the product research and reporting process.
+Quality and responsibility are within J&J's core tenets.
 Most importantly, guidelines serve as a guarantee in the safety of the participants in the study.
-Thanks to the tenacity of Gold Standard in establishing clinical trials and the results it produces, dental health care professionals can be confident in the credibility of the data, both in respect to the outcome and the collective experiences of the test subjects.
-The hope is that through continuous, innovative, rigorous, and robust research practices and the indisputable data it uncovers, oral health will become a ubiquitous part of overall health.
+Thanks to the strict standards in establishing clinical trials and the results they produce, dental health care professionals can be confident in the credibility of these data with respect to both the outcome and the collective experiences of the test subjects.
+The hope is that continuous, innovative, and robust research practices will lead to better oral health outcomes.

 *Contact the ADA for more information on the ADA Seal of Acceptance Program and to obtain Seal guidelines.